List of cities in the United Kingdom: History

 Beginning in the mid-19th century, however, the process became more formal.
 After a visit by Queen Victoria in 1851, Manchester petitioned Parliament for recognition of its status.
 Ripon followed in the 1860s, and a series of hitherto informal "cities" were formally recognised in the 1880s and 1890s.
 On the basis of its size, importance, and regular government, Belfast was elevated in spite of its lack of a cathedral in 1888; other large municipalities followed, while smaller applicants began to be rejected.
 King Edward VII and the Home Office established three criteria for future applicants in 1907: a minimum population of 300,000, a good record of local government, and a "local metropolitan character".
 These criteria were not made public, however, and following Leicester's successful elevation in 1919, a series of exceptions were made.
-The Local Government Act 1972 effectively eliminated all authorities holding city status outside Greater London on 1 April 1974; most of their replacements were confirmed in their predecessor's status—even in cases such as the 1974-2023 City of Carlisle district, where much of the local authority area was undeveloped countryside—but the Borough of Medway was not permitted to continue Rochester's title.
+The Local Government Act 1972 effectively eliminated all authorities holding city status outside Greater London on 1 April 1974; most of their replacements were confirmed in their predecessor's status – even in cases such as the 1974-2023 Carlisle district, where much of the local authority area was undeveloped countryside – but the Borough of Medway was not permitted to continue Rochester's title.
 In recent times there have been competitions for new grants of city status.
 Towns or councils that claim city status or add "city" to their name have been rebuked by the Advertising Standards Authority.

 The cities of the Kingdom of Scotland and Kingdom of Ireland were treated separately.
 Scottish towns irregularly applied the description to themselves, but were formally organised as royal burghs; the special rights of these were preserved by Article XXI of the Treaty of Union which established the single state of the Kingdom of Great Britain in 1707.
 Edinburgh and Glasgow were confirmed as cities "by ancient usage" in the 18th century, as was Aberdeen, and this was later reconfirmed in the Act enlarging the burgh in 1891.
 Dundee was granted letters patent in 1889 and Elgin and Perth were recognised as cities by the Home Office in 1972, before the privilege was removed by the Scottish Local Government Act of 1973.
 In Northern Ireland, only the seat of the Primate of All Ireland at Armagh was accorded city status by ancient usage, and this status was abolished by the Municipal Corporations (Ireland) Act 1840.
 All other cities have been those explicitly recognised as such.